Skip to content

 Market signal and location

-Nidwalden tripled its energy fund: CHF 6.3 million for 43,000 residents = one of the highest per-capita subsidies in Switzerland.
+Nidwalden tripled its energy fund (around CHF 6.3 million with federal money) – but it funds the building envelope, heating replacement and solar thermal, not photovoltaics.
+For PV, the federal one-time payment and full tax deduction count.
 Agri-PV on alpine meadows: bifacial modules combine snow reflection with agriculture — dual income source.
-In addition to the Pronovo one-time payment (EIV), Nidwalden offers municipal support depending on the municipality.
+For photovoltaics, Nidwalden relies on the Pronovo one-time payment (EIV) plus full tax deduction; there is no cantonal PV top-up.
+The tripled energy fund supports the building envelope, heating replacement and solar thermal.
 The Office for Mobility and Energy advises builders and coordinates cantonal building subsidy programmes.

 Further reading